Super Giant: Super Giant 9

 This film is part of the U.S. version Evil Brain from Outer Space.

 Manga adaptations

 Towards the end of the film series' run, there were manga adaptations of the Super Giant adventures.
 Artists included Tatsuo Yoshida and Jiro Kuwata.

 American adaptations

-The American company Walter Manley Enterprises purchased the international rights to Super Giant and with Medallion Films, repackaged the nine films into four films for U.S. television under the name Starman in 1964.
+In 1964, the American company Walter Manley Enterprises purchased the international rights to Super Giant and with Medallion Films, repackaged the nine films into four films for U.S. television under the name Starman.
+They were shown on television in the 1960s.

 The first six installments were re-edited into three films -- Atomic Rulers of the World, Invaders from Space, and Attack from Space.
 The final three Japanese films were all re-edited into Evil Brain from Outer Space.
 The English dubbing was handled by Titra Studios of New York, using many of the voices common in dubbed films of the time, including Peter Fernandez.
 The original music soundtrack was largely replaced by library tracks.